Annie Johnson (brewer)

 Annie Johnson is a brewer who won the American Homebrewers Associations' Homebrewer of the Year award in 2013.
 She was the first woman in thirty years, and the first African American person ever, to win the award.
-In 2012, she won Pilsner Urquell's Master Homebrewer Competition held in San Francisco, where Master Brewer Vaclav Berka (Czech Republi)) said the beer tasted like he was home.
-After an extensive career with the California State Legislature she began working for PicoBrew, a product development company in Seattle, WA that specializes in automated brewing equipment.
-In addition to that work, she is a Nationally ranked judge for the Beer Judge Certification Program as well as proctoring and grading exams.
-Shortly after she had heard about winning the AHA 2013 award she quickly accepted her job offer to be part of PicoBrew’s recipe developer.
-She’s an active member of Pink Boots Society which promotes women as beer professionals in the beer industry.
+In 2012, she won Pilsner Urquell's Master Homebrewer Competition held in San Francisco, where Master Brewer Vaclav Berka (Czech Republic) said the beer tasted like he was home.
+After an extensive career with the California State Legislature she began working for PicoBrew, a product development company in Seattle, WA that specialized in automated brewing equipment.
+In addition to that work, she is a Nationally ranked judge for the Beer Judge Certification Program and serves as proctor and exam grader.
+Shortly after she had heard about winning the AHA 2013 award she quickly accepted her job offer to be part of PicoBrew as Chief Brewing Office and recipe developer.
+She's an active member of Pink Boots Society which promotes women in the beverage industry, and as an elected member of American Homebrewers Association's Governing Committee.
+She is a regularly featured contributor to Craft Beer & Brewing Magazine.